siddhigate/study-buddy/README.md

 # Study Buddy App

-Your study buddy who will help you to study.
+Your buddy who will help you to study.

 ## Features